kevintupper/streamlit_azure_starter/README.md

 ## Overview

-**Streamlit Starter App on Azure** is a lightweight template for deploying secure, multi-page Streamlit applications on Azure.
-It is designed for **quick proofs-of-concept**, **prototypes**, and **internal tools**.
-The template is not enterprise-ready, but it provides a strong starting point for small-scale projects or demos.
+**Streamlit Starter App on Azure** is a lightweight template for deploying **quick proofs-of-concept** and **demonstrations**.
+This template is not enterprise-ready and should not be used as a starting point for production applications.
+It is intended for demo applications running on Azure, secured with Entra ID, to restrict access to internal users or users from specific tenants.
+Deploy this in **non-production tenants only**.

 Key features:
 - **Secure authentication** with Entra ID (Azure AD).